Adrian Adonis

-Keith Adonis Franke (September 15, 1953 – July 4, 1988) was an American professional wrestler better known by his ring name Adrian Adonis.
+Keith Adonis Franke (September 15, 1953 – July 4, 1988) was an American professional wrestler, better known by his ring name, "Adorable" Adrian Adonis.
 He was best known for his appearances with the American Wrestling Association and World Wrestling Federation throughout the 1980s.

 Adonis debuted in 1974 under his real name, until he adopted the Adrian Adonis name in the late 1970s.
-He later began working for the American Wrestling Association (AWA), forming a tag team with Jesse Ventura called the “East-West Connection,” winning the AWA World Tag Team Championship.
+He later began working for the American Wrestling Association (AWA), forming a tag team with Jesse Ventura called the "East-West Connection", winning the AWA World Tag Team Championship.
 They debuted for the World Wrestling Federation in late 1981, but Ventura stopped wrestling regularly due to injuries.
-After this, Adonis began teaming with Dick Murdoch as the “North-South Connection,” winning the WWF Tag Team Championship.
+After this, Adonis began teaming with Dick Murdoch as the "North-South Connection", winning the WWF Tag Team Championship.